sudheermuthyala/terraform-/08-terraform-provisioners/102-introduction-to-provisioners/README.md

 - This can be used to run a configuration management tool,boot strap into a cluster,etc
 ![img_4.png](img_4.png)
 ### Null-Resource & Provisioners
-- If you need to run provisioners aren't directly associated with a specificre source. you can associate them with a null_resource
+- If you need to run provisioners that aren't directly associated with a specificre source. you can associate them with a null_resource